chrisroos/gds-presentations/gds-smart-answers-content.md

 ^
 * Mostly focussed on reducing the amount of developer time required to maintain Smart Answers
-* Hopefully that has a knock on benefit to the content team
+* Hopefully that has a knock on benefit to the Content Team
-* Publishing workflow for Smart Answers is still someway off
+* Although we've made progress towards it, a publishing workflow for Smart Answers is still some way off
 * If you have any questions after we've gone then please do get in touch - we're keen to see this project succeed

+## Pub?

+^
+* We'll be at the Princess Louise from 5pm